Simple & positive life improvements for 2017*

 The most common change we’d all like to make is to exercise more, often with the aim of losing weight or improving overall health.
 But many of us start with such high expectations that we’re setting ourselves up for failure.
 Rather than making a plan to go to the gym four times a week or run a marathon when you can barely do 5km, why not set the simple intention to move more?
 The easiest way to do this is to walk more and take the stairs instead of the lift, but if you really want a boost you could commit to one or two exercise sessions every week.

 The best thing about this resolution is the myriad of ways you can fulfill it.
 You can pick any type of exercise you like, be it running, swimming or lifting weights, or a class such as yoga, pilates or dance.
 Perhaps sports are more your thing, in which case you should look for local football, tennis or basketball teams, or simply take a friend down to the park.
+When you’re doing so you’ll need the right trainers so check out this article for recommendations.
 By doing this just once a week, you’ll reap the benefits and ensure that you don’t bite off more than you can chew.

 More family time